Dilshan-H/Oblivion-Inverse/README.md

 If every thing went smoothly; a login page will be displayed.
 Input your newly created username & password and that's it!

-## 🏷️ Steps to create a tracking link for your email message.
+## 🏷️ Steps to create a tracking link for your email.

 1. Visit the homepage of the app and sign into your account.